datawire/edge-stack/README.md

 [slack-url]:     https://a8r.io/slack
 [slack-join]:    https://img.shields.io/badge/slack-join-orange.svg

 **Disclaimer**: This repository is in a read only state.
 We do not monitor issues or pull requests.
-Questions and issues should either be direct to the [Ambassador Labs community slack](https://a8r.io/slack) or the [Emissary-ingress](https://github.com/emissary-ingress/emissary/) repository.
+Questions and issues should either be directed to the [Ambassador Labs community slack](https://a8r.io/slack) or the [Emissary-ingress](https://github.com/emissary-ingress/emissary/) repository.

  Information regarding specific Ambassador Edge Stack releases can be found in matching `rel/{release version}` branches.
-Example Ambassador Edge Stack v3.2.0 information is at [rel/v3.2.0](https://github.com/datawire/edge-stack/tree/rel/v3.2.0).
+For example Ambassador Edge Stack v3.2.0 information is at [rel/v3.2.0](https://github.com/datawire/edge-stack/tree/rel/v3.2.0).